syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Security.md

 ## Set user password using event when accessing the attachment

-The following code example illustrates how to provide the password when accessing attachments from encrypt-only-attachment document using the OnPdfPassword event.
+The following code example illustrates how to provide the password when accessing attachments from encrypt-only-attachment document using OnPdfPasswordEventArgs class.

 {% tabs %}